Why Natural Vitamin E Is Better Than Synthetic

 Observational studies have shown that people with a higher intake of vitamin E were less likely to develop heart disease.
 Furthermore, vitamin E consumption has been associated with a longer time to institutionalization in people with Alzheimer’s disease.

 What does this mean for you?

-For best results make sure you take a multivitamin that includes vitamin E from natural sources rather than one of synthetic origin.
+For best results make sure you take a supplement with vitamin E from natural sources rather than one of synthetic origin.
 “How can I tell the difference just by looking at the bottle?” you may wonder.
 Here is an easy shortcut you can use – natural forms of vitamin E start with the “d-” prefix, while the synthetic forms start with a “dl-”.
 Give it a try.
 Get your multivitamin bottle right now and check what type of vitamin E is in it.

 ¹Acuff RV, Dunworth RG, Webb LW, Lane JR. Transport of Deuterium-Labeled Tocophereols During Pregnancy.
 Am J Clin Nutr 1998 March; 67(3): 459-464.

 ²Kiyose C, et al. Biodiscrimination of Alpha-Tocopherol Stereoisomers in Humans After Oral Administration.
 Am J Clin Nutr 1997 March; 65 (3): 785-789.